alxnbl/onenote-md-exporter/README.md

 This tool is usefull to :
 * evaluate or migrate to an alternative Knowledge Management Software like Joplin, Obsidian or other softwares based on Markdown format
 * backup your OneNote Notebooks in an interoperable and open file format

+The tool is easy to install and use, and generally produces better results than other OneNote export methods.

 # Requirements

 - Windows >=10